Federal Foreign Income Exclusion

 - You must file a Minnesota tax return only if you meet the minimum filing requirements.
 For details, review Who Must File a Minnesota Income Tax Return.

 Filing Requirement Example

-Jeannie was assigned to work in Germany from January 2019 through June 2021.
-When she left, Jeannie was not homesteading any property in Minnesota, and she surrendered the lease on her St. Paul apartment.
+Jeannie was assigned to work in Germany from January 2020 through June 2022.
+When she left, Jeannie was not homesteading any property in Minnesota, and she surrendered the lease on her Saint Paul apartment.
 She spent fewer than 35 days in the United States each year and earned no Minnesota income during her visits.

 Jeannie is considered a nonresident for Minnesota tax purposes during all of 2020 and 2021.
 She is not required to file a Minnesota return for those years.